-Scroll down the page and in the Certificate field either paste the PEM-formatted certificate into the input field or upload the certificate file from your local file system.
+3. In the Certificate field either paste the PEM-formatted certificate into the input field or upload the certificate file from your local file system.

 The certificate file that you have obtained from the Certificate Authority typically has a .CRT or .PEM extension.
 Do not upload your certificate signing request (.CSR file).